adrian-deguzman/MagisOptics-app/README.md

 - **Real-time Prediction**: Upload retinal images to the web application and get predictions on the severity of DR.
 - **Model Integration**: The Django app uses three different models to provide classification results.
 - **Evaluation**: The models are evaluated with accuracy, precision, recall, and F1-score metrics.

+Big thanks to Mary Barbie Barrion for the backend, and Jervie Manabat for ResNet and frontend.